WORDS BY SOPHIE HENDERSON

 The trend lends itself to buying pre-owned and pre-loved pieces, and shopping vintage ‘90s bags is a sustainable option that’s kind to the planet.
 Buying vintage means investing in timeless pieces that are set to be relevant in another 20 years.

 What designer bags were popular in the ‘90s?

 Whether you’re looking for a tuck-under-your-arm shoulder-purse from the likes of Christian Dior and Céline or a practical Prada nylon backpack, ‘90s bags range from minimal baguette-like designs to intricate and cropped shoulder bags.

-In honor of this defiant decade, we’ve rounded up 11 of our favorite vintage ‘90s bags.
+In honour of this defiant decade, we’ve rounded up 11 of our favourite vintage ‘90s bags.
 If you’re keen on securing a collectible original, scroll through to discover our selection of unique pre-owned designer bags.
-Read up on their history and source your absolute favorite.
+Read up on their history and source your absolute favourite.